Table of Contents

 Social history is very important to the psychiatrist.
 For any psychiatric disorder to be considered as significant, the patient’s social and occupational life need to be affected.
 Employment history, current problems at work, educational history, financial condition and previous problems at school should be inquired about.

 In psychiatric patients, it is essential to inquire about the current housing conditions.
 If the patient is going to be discharged to go back to the streets, the chances of relapse are very high.
 Inquire about the patient’s family including siblings and parents and check if the patient has a good support circle that he or she can lean on when needed.

 You should also inquire about the patient’s hobbies, social activities and whether he or she has friends.
-Type of involvement in the society and social activities determine History of the previous mental, physical or verbal abuse should be documented.
+Type of involvement in the society and social activities determine the history of the previous mental, physical or verbal abuse should be documented.

 At this stage, it might be appropriate to go into detail about the patient’s own belief system.
-Questioning about the patient’s bringing up is beneficial.
-Questioning about the patient’s religious beliefs about psychiatric disorders or suicide should be documented.
+Questioning the patient’s bringing up is beneficial.
+Asking the patient’s religious beliefs about psychiatric disorders or suicide should be documented.

 Perinatal history and developmental history should be obtained.
 Pervasive developmental disorders including autism, autistic spectrum disorders, and Asperger’s syndrome are dependent on developmental history.